MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/calico-networking-policy.md

 ---
-title: How to - Use Calico network policy to secure pod traffic in Azure Kubernetes Service on Azure Stack HCI
+title: How to - Use Calico network policy to secure pod traffic in Azure Kubernetes Service on Azure Stack HCI and Windows Server
-description: Learn about using network policy to secure traffic between pods in Azure Kubernetes Service on Azure Stack HCI. ms.topic: how-to ms.date: 04/11/2022 ms.custom: fasttrack-edit
+description: Learn about using network policy to secure traffic between pods in Azure Kubernetes Service on Azure Stack HCI and Windows Server. ms.topic: how-to ms.date: 04/11/2022 ms.custom: fasttrack-edit